MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ## Same-device registration from a browser (Android)

-Alternatively, users can set up a passkey in the Authenticator by navigating to a browser and initiating the flow from My Security info.
+Alternatively, users can set up a passkey in the Authenticator by navigating to a browser and initiating the flow from Security info.

+>[!NOTE]
+>Support for passkeys in Authenticator using Edge on Android is coming soon.

 1. Using your Android device, open a web browser and sign-in to [Security info](https://mysignins.microsoft.com/security-info).